Skip to content

 For industries like healthcare, where HIPAA compliance is mandatory, having an MSSP is critical for medical providers to keep patient data safe.
 Alarmingly, around 93% of healthcare organizations had a breach between 2017 and 2020, showing how valuable of a target they can be.
 Regardless of industry, MSSPs can help avoid unnecessary costs and risks when managing valuable data.

-For larger businesses and enterprises, managing cybersecurity can be hard at a bigger scale with an in-house team.
-Outsourcing IT security services give companies access to more IT security experts with experience across many industries.
-Rather than paying for a full in-house team, MSSPs can offer a team on-demand, so they’re only paying for what they need.
+For larger businesses and enterprises, managing cybersecurity can be challenging at scale with an in-house team.
+Outsourcing IT security services gives companies access to more experts with experience across many industries.
+Rather than paying for a full internal staff, MSSPs provide a team on demand, so businesses only pay for the support they need.

 What Services Can an MSSP Provide?